Polyaspartic Floor Coatings · Vancouver, BC

 Why Vancouver projects often benefit from polyaspartic

-Common Vancouver floor stressors
+Common Lower Mainland floor stressors

 • Moisture cycling from rain tracking, puddling, and humidity swings.